OUR

 Retracing Our Heritage

-Gill & Co. was formed over 139 years ago by a British National – Mr. H. Gill with other British nationals in partnership with Mr. Khengar Thobhan and Mr. Meghji Thobhan, Senior Members of an Indian family known
+Gill & Co. was established over 139 years ago by Mr. H. Gill, a British national, in partnership with other British nationals and Mr. Khengar Thobhan and Mr. Meghji Thobhan, who were senior members of the Indian Meghji Thobhan family

 PARTNERS OF GILL & COMPANY : 1895